survivejs/site/posts/62-reactabular-interview.md

 ## How does *Reactabular* differ from the other solutions?

 When I started developing Reactabular in early 2015 I found the existing solutions too monolithic.
 I gravitated towards the idea of a column definition early on.
 I would say the work done during this Summer helped to make the ideas shine.
-I would say the emphasis on keeping the core decoupled and extensible is the thing that sets Reactabular apart in good and bad.
+The emphasis on keeping the core decoupled and extensible is the thing that sets Reactabular apart in good and bad.

 I learned a lot in the process and became a great fan of [monorepos](https://medium.com/@bebraw/the-case-for-monorepos-907c1361708a).
 I also picked up a few React tricks along the way.
 All of this is good as it will lead to stronger content.